ityas/algorithms/README.md

 # Algorithms
-This is my practice of writing algorithms in python
+My practice of writing algorithms in python